graphql-compose/graphql-compose/README.md

 [![Join the chat at https://gitter.im/graphql-compose/Lobby](https://badges.gitter.im/nodkz/graphql-compose.svg)](https://gitter.im/graphql-compose/Lobby)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-[GraphQL](http://graphql.org/) – is a query language for APIs. [graphql-js](https://github.com/graphql/graphql-js) is the reference implementation of GraphQL for nodejs which introduce GraphQL type system for describing schema. [express-graphql](https://github.com/graphql/express-graphql) GraphQL HTTP server for fulfilling graphql queries.
+[GraphQL](http://graphql.org/) – is a query language for APIs. [graphql-js](https://github.com/graphql/graphql-js) is the reference implementation of GraphQL for nodejs which introduce GraphQL type system for describing schema *(definition over configuration)* and executes queries on the server side. [express-graphql](https://github.com/graphql/express-graphql) is a HTTP server which gets request data, passes it to `graphql-js` and returned result passes to response.

-**`graphql-compose`** – the tool which is build on top of `graphql-js`.
-It helps to construct graphql types and schema on the server.
-The main aim of `graphql-compose` to solve the problem of mash code in schema's files, and ridiculously simplify schema build process on the server.
+**`graphql-compose`** – the *imperative tool* which worked on top of `graphql-js`.
+It provides some methods for creating types and GraphQL Models (so I call types with a list of common resolvers) for further building of complex relations in your schema.
 - provides methods for editing GraphQL output/input types (add/remove fields/args/interfaces)
 - introduces `Resolver`s – the named graphql fieldConfigs, which can be used for finding, updating, removing records
 - provides an easy way for creating relations between types via `Resolver`s